The Steady Writer: An 8-Week Writing Course for Structure, Craft, and Consistent Output

 • Duration: 8 Weeks

-• Weekly Lessons: Delivered Mondays (in-depth lesson + readings + assignments)
+• Weekly Lessons: Delivered Fridays (in-depth lesson + readings + assignments)

-• Live Sessions: Thursdays at 8 PM (60-90 minutes - TBD based on class size)
+• Live Sessions: Thursdays at 8 PM for 90 minutes via Zoom

 • Format: Instruction, discussion, and live feedback